Grace McLaughlin: Elite career

 Prior to her collegiate career, Grace was an international elite gymnast.
 In 2011, she was selected to represent the U.S. at the 2011 Pan American Games.
 She took home a team gold medal.

 College career

 In fall 2014, McLaughlin started at the University of Florida.
 She competed for the Gators team from 2015 to 2018.

 2015 season: Freshman

 As a freshman in 2015, McLaughlin made her collegiate debut at the UF v Arkansas meet on February 6, 2015, on the beam, scoring 9.775.

 Grace completed her Freshman year competing at the 2015 NCAA National Championships.
-Grace is apart of the winning 2015 NCAA National Championship Gator Gymnastics team.
+Grace is a part of the winning 2015 NCAA National Championship Gator Gymnastics team.

 During her successful sophomore season, Grace was a part of the winning 2016 SEC Championship Gator gymnastic team.